athms/hcprep/README.md

 ```

 ### 4.3 Cleaning the data
-Once the task-fMRI data is downloaded, you can clean it as follows:
+Once the task-fMRI data is downloaded you can clean it as follows:

 ```python
 # load the subject data